Academic Information and Policies

 Alcohol*, Tobacco and Other Drug Policies

-The Waldorf University Code of Student Conduct includes the following as proscribed (prohibited) behaviors:
+The Waldorf University Code of Student Conduct includes the following as prohibited behaviors:

 1. Public intoxication or use, possession, manufacturing, or distribution of alcoholic beverages except expressly permitted by law or the University regulations.

-2. Alcoholic beverages may not, in any circumstances, be used by, possessed by, or distributed to any person under 21 years of age.
+2. Alcoholic beverages may not, be used by, possessed by, or distributed to any person under 21 years of age.
+21 & older exceptions do apply.

 3. Use, possession, sale, manufacturing or distribution of marijuana, heroin, narcotics, or other controlled substances, except as expressly permitted by law.

 4. Waldorf University is a tobacco- and nicotine-free campus.
-No use, sale, or distribution of tobacco or nicotine products in University facilities, on University grounds, at University-sponsored events, and in University vehicles is allowed.
+No use, sale or distribution of tobacco or nicotine products is allowed in University facilities, on University grounds, at University-sponsored events, or in University vehicles.

 5. Violation of any federal, state, or local law.